 Nobody wants a hangry bride, especially you - it would only add more stress.
 A quick and light snack that will not easily spill and stain anyone’s dress can be the difference between a fun wedding and a terrible one.
 Food and drinks are definitely one of those items that you might not think about but is essential in any emergency kit for brides.
 There should be water available in the prep room and at the reception.
 But if someone needs a drink on the way to the ceremony or right before pictures, there may not be a bottle on hand other than in your kit.

-During the whole wedding day, you might forget to hydrate, and lips can become dry, which can cause your lipstick to appear uneven as cracks appear and talking can become uncomfortable.
-A couple tubes of lip balm can save the day (4)!
+During the whole wedding day, you might forget to hydrate, and your lips can become dry, which can cause your lipstick to appear uneven as cracks appear and talking can become uncomfortable.
+A couple of tubes of lip balm can save the day (4)!

 Lotion can be great for rehydrating patches of dry skin, especially if you are having an outdoor wedding ceremony under the scorching sun.
-It can also help you do your hairstyle touch ups if the hairspray isn’t doing a great job.
+It can also help you do your hairstyle touch-ups if the hairspray isn’t doing a great job.

 Just like the sewing kit, you can find a complete first-aid kit with band-aids, antiseptics, ice packs, burns creams, and other essentials in a first-aid kit.

-If you think that this wedding day emergency kit is enough then you can start building your kit and have a peace of mind come your wedding day.
-But for those brides who wants to personalize their emergency kits and prepare further, you can also add these items to your wedding day emergency kit.
+If you think that this wedding day emergency kit is enough then you can start building your kit and have peace of mind come your wedding day.
+But for those brides who want to personalize their emergency kits and prepare further, you can also add these items to your wedding day emergency kit.

 - Extra jewellery

 - A small mirror

 - Makeup remover